dustinpfister/blog_posts/_posts/threejs-examples-cube-stack.md

 ## The cube stack module threejs example, and what to know first

 This is a post on a javaScrip module that created and returns an object that is a group with additional groups and mesh objects attached working on top of the javaScript library known as threejs.
+I assume that you have at least a fair amount of experience working with threejs, as well as core javaScript and additional client side web development related stuff, if not you might find this post hard to follow.
+I have [getting started type posts on threejs](/2018/04/04/threejs-getting-started/), as well as [javaScript in general](/2018/11/27/js-getting-started/) that you might want to check out if you are still new to this sort of thing, as I will not be covering basics here.

 <iframe class="youtube_video" src="https://www.youtube.com/embed/uxYi8UyITU8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>